THE BORING BUT CONSEQUENTIAL WORLD OF CIVIL PROCEDURE

 The Croneys of Bigelow, Arkansas, bought a place on Taylor Loop Road, and — apparently being NIMBY enthusiasts — immediately sued the city to keep it from making their residential road any bigger or better.
 The court told them they had to name all the other landowners as parties to the suit.
 They did not, and the court threw the case out.

-This was 1998, and the Croneys thereafter probably got busy with Y2K or the dot-com bubble or maybe just going to see There’s Something About Mary.
+That was back in 1998, and the Croneys thereafter probably got busy with Y2K or the dot-com bubble or maybe just going to see There’s Something About Mary.
 Whatever the reason, they didn’t pursue it.
 But when the City started to bury new utilities on the road in 2005, the Croneys sued again.

 This time, the City complained that the suit was barred by res judicita, a doctrine that prevents parties from litigating the same issues over and over, sort of a “one bite of apple” doctrine.
 After all, the City complained, the Croneys tried this lawsuit once before and got thrown out.
 What’s more, when the Croneys added some neighbors to the suit, the neighbors were dismissed as defendants and the Croneys were told to pay their legal fees.
 The trial court agreed.